Getting Python Spyder Anaconda IDE To Work Using Virtualenv

 • | |

-Running a Classification Tree – Decision Tree – Data Analysis and Intrepretation
+Running a Random Forest – Data Analysis and Intrepretation

 Overview My research work deals with Ghana, a country from the Gapminder dataset as has already been discussed from the beginning and progression through this course.
-Picture Of My Final Decision Tree Outputted From My Python Program The variables in my observation dataset are all quantitative.
-For the purposes of this assignment, I have binned…
+The variables in my observation dataset are all quantitative.
+For the purposes of this assignment, I have binned my quantitative target variable, Life Expectancy (lifeexpectancy) into a 2-level binary categorical target variable.
+I have named…

 • |